pyTooling/pyTooling/doc/Terminal/index.rst

 Introduction
 ************

-This package offers a :py:class:`pyTooling.TerminalUI.LineTerminal` implementation, derived from a basic :py:class:`pyTooling.TerminalUI.Terminal` class.
+This package offers a :class:`pyTooling.TerminalUI.LineTerminal` implementation, derived from a basic :class:`pyTooling.TerminalUI.Terminal` class.
 It eases the creation of simple terminal/console applications.
 It includes colored outputs based on `colorama`.

 List of base-classes
 ********************

-* :py:class:`pyTooling.TerminalUI.Terminal`
+* :class:`pyTooling.TerminalUI.Terminal`
-* :py:class:`pyTooling.TerminalUI.LineTerminal`
+* :class:`pyTooling.TerminalUI.LineTerminal`

 Example